codethread/qmk.nvim/README.md

       &kp TAB        _AS(Q) SOME_OTHER
   }
   ```
-  - ZMK is still experiemental, please report any bugs
+  - ZMK is still experimental, please report any bugs

 For a simple example of the following keymap